RestartDK/selene/README.md

 ## Overview

-**Selene** is a social nightlife/event app designed to solve the friction in planning nights out.
-Instead of just discovering venues, users see *who they know* is interested in each place—creating social proof that drives real-world meetups.
+**Selene** is a social venue discovery app designed to help users discover new places and connect with new friends.
+Instead of just discovering venues alone, users see *who is interested* in each place—creating opportunities for meaningful connections and real-world meetups.

 ### The Core Philosophy

-> When people go out, they don't just care about the venue itself—they care about WHO they know that went there.
+> When people discover new places, they don't just care about the venue itself, they care about WHO they can meet there and the connections they can make.

 ### Goals

-- **Connect** users to places (venues) and people (friends/mutuals)
+- **Connect** users to new places (venues) and new people (friends/mutuals)
 - **Show** users a place, show them who else is interested, and help them book it
-- **Get** people to actually go out offline
+- **Foster** real-world connections and meaningful friendships through shared interests

 ---